Benjaminpjacobs/battleship/README.md

 cd battleship
 ruby lib/battleship.rb
 ```
-and you're ready to sink some ship!
+and you're ready to sink some ships!